Amin52J/AutoMagic/README.md

 # AutoMagic
-A magically fast, lightweight and customisable javascript library.
+A magically fast, lightweight and customizable javascript library.